In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Discussion and Future Work

 \section{Discussion and Future Work}

 From this analysis, we conclude that the interpretable models can indeed perform approximately as well as the black-box models in various recidivism prediction problems.
 On the Broward data set, we found that RiskSLIM, EBM, and Additive Stumps perform as well or better than the best black-box models.
 On the Kentucky data set, we observed that EBM and Additive Stumps have extremely close performance to the best black-box models---Random Forest and XGBoost--- with average AUC differences around 1\%, which is less than the uncertainty gap.
 For the purposes of criminal recidivism prediction, our work indicates that there is no practical loss in accuracy by using interpretable models and much to be gained in interpretability.

-We observed that machine learning models for six-month outcomes generally outperform those for two-year outcomes (conditioning on the recidivism type).
-This may be because treatment/rehabilitation programs have a greater chance of taking effect over a two-year time span (as compared to the six-month time span), altering the probability of recidivism.
+We observed that machine learning models for six-month outcomes generally outperform those for two-year outcomes, conditioning on the recidivism type.
+This may be because treatment/rehabilitation programs have a greater chance of taking effect over a two-year time span, as compared to the six-month time span, altering the probability of recidivism.
 Future work could investigate this hypothesis, or pose other hypotheses to explain this observation.